Search Results: Treatment + Breast Cancer (10 results)

 Treatment

-Advanced pancreatic cancer or stage 4 breast cancer in people with a BRCA1 or BRCA2 mutation
+Treatment study for metastatic breast or pancreatic cancer in people with an inherited BRCA1 or BRCA2 mutation

-SHARON: A Clinical Trial for Metastatic Cancer With an Inherited BRCA or PALB2 Mutation Using Chemotherapy and Patients’ Own Stem Cells
+Treating Metastatic Breast or Pancreatic Cancer in People with an Inherited BRCA or PALB2 Mutation Using Chemotherapy and Patients’ Stem Cells

 The purpose of this study is to see whether the combination of melphalan, BCNU, hydroxocobalamin, ascorbic acid, and autologous (self) bone marrow stem cell infusion, is safe and effective for treating patients with advanced pancreatic cancer or Stage IV, HER2-negative breast cancer who have a BRCA1, BRCA2 or PALB2 inherited mutation.
 All of these treatments are given intravenously (by vein).
 This study is open to people who have already received a PARP inhibitor, as well as those who have not.
 There are no restrictions on the number of prior treatments a patient has received before enrolling.